aHaugl/samples_for_NCS/bootloader/sysbuild/4_dfu_uart/2_54l15_chain_priv_key/README.rst

 4. Flash the firmware and see that it's running
 5. Build once more with the same key with modifications.
 Update the versioning and change a print statement.
-6. Perform an update of the app by uploading build/<your_app>/zephyr/zephyr.signed.encrypted.bin with by following the steps in https://academy.nordicsemi.com/courses/nrf-connect-sdk-intermediate/lessons/lesson-9-bootloaders-and-dfu-fota/topic/exercise-5-fota-over-bluetooth-low-energy/
+6. Perform an update over UART per instructions in https://academy.nordicsemi.com/courses/nrf-connect-sdk-intermediate/lessons/lesson-9-bootloaders-and-dfu-fota/topic/exercise-1-dfu-over-uart/